malenarice/keckspec/README.md

 Complete the following steps to get this model up and running on your computer:

-1. Download the GitHub repo available here.
+1. Download the GitHub repo available at this site.

 2. Navigate to [this link](www.astro.yale.edu/malenarice/keckspec) to download the trained model file spocstrained_post2004.model.
 This file is 1.33 GB and contains the saved model.
 Move this file into the "keckspec" folder downloaded from Github.